-When you buy a home with a fixed-rate mortgage, you lock in the cost of housing your family for the life of the loan.
+When you buy a home with a fixed-rate mortgage, you lock in the cost of housing your family .
 The combined amount of principle and interest on your very last house payment will be the same as the total on your very first.
-As you go about managing your money throughout the course of your life, you can count on your housing costs staying the same, even as inflation causes the cost of everything else in your life to go up.
+You can count on your housing costs staying the same, even as inflation causes the cost of everything else in your life to go up.

 When you rent, though, you have none of this protection.
 As inflation drives up the cost of living, it also drives up the cost of rents.
-The amount of money that you have to pay for your apartment or townhouse ten years from now will be a lot more than you have to pay for the same space now.
-When you rent, your housing costs vary at the whim of market forces, which will cost you a lot more money over the course of your life than owning a similar property would have cost.
+The amount of money that you have to pay for your apartment or townhouse 10 years from now will be a lot more than you have to pay for the same space now.
+When you rent, your housing costs vary with market forces.
+You’re likely to spend a lot more money over the course of your life by renting than owning a similar property.

-The main thing that the author of this article left out of his equation (and that many typical Americans forget also), is that when you buy a home, you’ll eventually pay it off.
-Though it can take a long time (15 years if you’re wise, 30 years if you’re not), you’ll eventually pay through the entire term of your mortgage and eliminate the loan balance, which means that you own the property free and clear.
+When you buy a home, you’ll eventually pay it off.
+Though it can take a long time (15 years if you’re wise, 30 years if you’re not), there will be a day when you’ve made your final house payment.
+You’ll own the property free and clear.

-When that happens, you will have finished your series of locked-in housing payments and lowered the housing cost in your life to effectively zero.
-Because housing is often the largest single expense in any family budget, eliminating your monthly housing payments is a huge benefit.
-But it’s a benefit that renters never get — because renting only buys you housing for a month at a time, you’ll never reach the point where you don’t have to write that monthly check.
+When that happens, you will have lowered the housing cost in your life to effectively zero.
+Because housing is one of the largest expenses in any family budget, eliminating your monthly housing payments is a huge benefit.
+But it’s a benefit that renters never get.
+Renting only buys you housing for a month at a time, so you’ll never reach the point where you don’t have to write that monthly check.

 3) Homes appreciate in value.

 In a normal real estate market, homes go up in value over time.
-(Yes, I know that the past few years have been difficult for a lot of homeowners, but these are abnormal times, and the market is quickly stabilizing and returning to normalcy.)
 Because of this, most people can expect to sell their homes for more than they paid for them, which means that they make some money on their transactions.

-Home owners build equity in their houses every time they make a mortgage payment, and over the course of a lifetime, that equity turns into significant wealth.
-Yes, a portion of their payment “goes up in smoke” in the form of interest to the bank, but that portion goes down over time.
-Renters, on the other hand, get no equity out of their transactions — their entire payments go up in smoke.
+Homeowners build equity in their houses with every mortgage payment they make.
+Over the course of a lifetime, that equity turns into significant wealth.
+Renters, on the other hand, get no equity out of their transactions.
 At the end of a long life of renting, a renter has accumulated no wealth through housing.

-Home owners can stay in their houses as long as they want (barring extreme circumstances).
-They can have pets if they want.
-They can share their homes with 12 other people, or live their whole lives independently.
-But renters always have to play by someone else’s rules.
-And they have no real security about where they’ll be living — a property that you love renting could be sold tomorrow, and the new owner could throw you out once your lease expires, or jack the payments up to where you can’t afford them.
+Renters have no long-term security about where they live.
+A property you love renting could be sold tomorrow.
+If that happens, the new owner may throw you out once your lease expires or jack the payments up to where you can’t afford them.
 When you rent, you live at the mercy of other people’s decisions.

-As you can see, there are a ton of benefits, financial and otherwise, that come from owning a home.
+As you can see, there are a ton of benefits that come from owning a home.
 If you’re not ready to make the commitment of buying a house, that’s okay.
-But if you are, don’t let some nonsense article on the internet dissuade you from making a great decision that will pay off for you in big ways down the road.
+But if you’re out of debt, have some savings in place and enjoy some stability in your life, owning a home is better then renting nearly all the time.